 Discontent with pay and conditions is one of the factors experts say could be contributing to the Great Resignation, a phenomenon sweeping workplaces in which employees are quitting in record numbers.
 But instead of joining the exodus, maybe it’s time to push for better terms.

-So here we cover what you need to know about how and when to negotiate pay and conditions to make sure you’re getting what you deserve.
+So here we cover what you need to know about how to ask for a pay rise and when to negotiate pay and conditions to make sure you’re getting what you deserve.

 Most salary negotiations will form part of the performance or salary review cycle.
 Familiarise yourself with your employer’s internal processes.